IBM/ibm-block-csi-driver/docs/content/using/changing_node_connectivity.md

-# Changing host connectivity
+# Changing node connectivity

-Host connectivity for dynamic host definition needs to be updated when node connectivity changes take place.
+Node connectivity for dynamic host definition needs to be updated when node connectivity changes take place.

 Before you begin, ensure that the old host definition is deleted.